 The type of hair is another important factor to be considered.
 People with thicker and long hair may only need to wash it once or twice a week.
 For the average person, every other day, or every 2 to 3 days, without washing is generally fine but if you have fine hair that it’s more likely to look limp the day after a wash, you may want to wash it more frequently.

 Another important aspect is the environment.
 For example, people living and working in big cities (urban areas) are exposed to more fumes from cars and pollution and daily shampoo and conditioning may be a good idea.

 Rounding up our list, the quality of shampoos and conditioners.
 Today, these products are much better than 20-30 years ago as companies have developed different formulas for each and every type of hair.
 Most shampoos and conditioners use good ingredients putting goodness back into the hair in the form of proteins or moisture rather than being just a plain detergent.

 So, the final answer is up to you.
-Check the type and length of your hair, how dirty in get from environment and exercise, and the type of products you use, to decide how often you should be washing your hair.
+Check the type and length of your hair, how dirty it gets from environment and exercise and the type of products you use to decide how often you should be washing your hair.